elicia4/linux_notes/tools/lvm.md

     lsblk

-To turn a second hard drive into a physical volume, **be very careful here**, if you attach the wrong hard drive here, you are wiping out your entire
+Turn a second hard drive into a physical volume, **be very careful here**, if you attach the wrong hard drive here, you are wiping out your entire
 filesystem:

     sudo pvcreate /dev/<hard-drive>